TheEnbyWitch/LunarViewer/README.md

 ## Known issues

  - The code doesn't compile on anything that isn't Windows.
-Currently the only things from windows that I use are the MessageBox (for errors) and the Open File Dialog (Wine seems to be working alright so far)
+Currently the only things from windows that I use are the MessageBox (for errors) and the Open File Dialog (Wine seems to be working alright so far).
+I'm unable to dedicate time to create Linux and Mac versions by myself, so any help would be appreciated!
  - Sometimes when switching the render mode, the model's texture will get unloaded.
 Switching the render mode again a few times will fix it.
  - Models with animated textures (groupskins) are not supported yet
  - Models with groupframes are not supported yet